AES Video Encryption – The Ultimate Guide to Streaming Video Security [2024 Update]

 AES-256 is the recommended key for top-notch security.

-In general, AES-128 video encryption should be plenty secure for most use cases.
-If you’re sending particularly sensitive information, you can choose to use AES-256.
+In general, AES-128 video encryption should be secure enough for most use cases.
+If you’re sending particularly sensitive information, you can use AES-256.
 The only drawback is that encoding and playing back this video will require a little more CPU resources from your viewers.

 How to Encrypt Video with AES

-Implementing AES video encryption might sound rather technical, but if you’re using the right secure video streaming platform, implementing AES encryption is as simple as a single click of a button on your video dashboard.
+Implementing AES video encryption sounds rather technical, but if you’re using the right secure video streaming platform, it’s as simple as a single click of a button on your video dashboard.
+The process is completely invisible to both you and your viewers and looks a little like this:

 AES Encryption on Dacast

-Dacast has recently reintroduced AES streaming for our users in the new iteration of our platform.
-Our encryption process is bulletproof because we use special servers to encrypt the data before it is even sent to the video player, in addition to encrypting the video player itself.
+Dacast has recently reintroduced AES streaming for our users in the new iteration of the platform.
+Now, we use special servers to encrypt the data before it is even sent to the video player, in addition to encrypting the video player itself.

 1. Sign in to your Dacast dashboard